HL7/fhir-subscription-backport-ig/input/pagecontent/overview.md

 * Some notifications might not be delivered.
 * Some notifications might be delivered multiple times.
 * In order to mitigate the impact from the above issues, the Subscriptions Framework includes mechanisms to detect both scenarios.

-### Safety and Security

-Applications are responsible for following [FHIR security guidance](http://hl7.org/fhir/security.html).
-Some recommendations specific to subscriptions are provided below.

-A subscription is a request for future event notifications.
-As with any client-initiated interaction, a `Subscription` could request information a client is not allowed to see.
-Applications SHALL enforce authorization in accordance with their policy requirements.
-Applications SHOULD take a subscription's topic and filters into account when authorizing the creation of a `Subscription`, and SHOULD ensure that authorization is (still) in place when sending any event notifications.

-When sending an event notification, applications can adopt various strategies to ensure that authorization is still in place.
-Some strategies may provide imperfect assurance (e.g., a server might rely on signed tokens with some pre-specified lifetime as evidence of authorization).
-In addition to these strategies, servers can mitigate the risk of disclosing sensitive information by limiting the payload types it supports (e.g., by prohibiting certain clients from requesting `full-resource` notification payloads and relying instead on `id-only` payloads).

-`Subscription` resources are not intended to be secure storage for secrets (e.g., OAuth Client ID or Tokens, etc.).
-Implementers MAY use their judgement on including limited-use secrets (e.g., a token supplied in Subscription.header to verify that a message is from the desired source).

-Each notification sent by the application could reveal information about the application and subscriber relationship, as well as sensitive administrative or clinical information.
-Applications are responsible for ensuring appropriate security is employed for each channel they support.
-The `Subscription` resource does not address these concerns directly; it is assumed that these are administered by other configuration processes.
-For instance, an application might maintain a whitelist of acceptable endpoints or trusted certificate authorities for rest-hook channels.

-Some topic and server implementation combinations may trigger internal notification workflows when notifications should NOT be sent.
-For example, if a topic is designed around `Observation` resources being removed (e.g., deleted), an implementation may be triggered if an `Observation` is moved to a higher security level and is no longer available to a user.
-These types of situations are implementation-specific, so this note is to raise awareness of potential pitfalls when implementing subscriptions.

-Subscribers should ensure an appropriate process to validate incoming messages.
-For example, if the `full-resource` content type is used, clients should provide a header or some other secret to the server so that messages can be verified prior to being used for health decisions.
-Using content types of `empty` or `id-only` can mitigate this risk, as resources must be retrieved from a trusted location prior to use.

-Subscribers should be aware of, and protect against, the possibility of being used as part of an attack on a FHIR server.
-For example, a malicious client may send a large volume of fake notifications with `empty` notifications, which would cause the subscriber to send many (potentially expensive) queries to a server.